cj2001/pydata2021/README.md

 - Evaluation and comparison of machine learning models based on word embeddings versus graph embeddings

 _This tutorial assumes no previous knowledge._

+#### If you find any errors in this tutorial, please let us know by creating an issue in this repo!